 Oceania Cruises Insignia Ship Review

-Originally built in 1998 for now-defunct Renaissance Cruises, Insignia was one of the original two ships in the Oceania fleet, when the line got started in 2003.
+Originally built in 1998 as R One for now-defunct Renaissance Cruises, Insignia was one of the original two ships in the Oceania fleet, when the line got started in 2003.
 Measuring in at 30,200 gross tons and carrying just 684 passengers, she’s a classic midsized cruiser, offering understated decor; a comfortable, laid-back atmosphere; great service and dining; and some great itineraries.

 Right from the start, Insignia and sister-ship Regatta set the tone for Oceania, with a style that defines the line to this day.
 Like all the former Renaissance vessels, they’re comfortable and spacious ships, decorated with a clubby, old-school style, with lots of dark-wood paneling, gilt-framed paintings, Oriental-style carpets, and deep-hued upholstery.
 They’re traditional but casual, and perfect for travelers who want an atmosphere that’s more about relaxing, reading a good book, and chatting with friends than about flashy excitement.

 Insignia had a brief stint as Hapag-Loyd Cruises as Columbus 2 in 2012, but returned to the Oceania Cruises fleet in 2014.